kfjustis/cmake-is-life/README.md

 Empty CMake project that prints a message to the console.

 ## Compiling
-* Download the project to any directory
+* Assuming CMake is installed already, download the project to any directory
-* Create a folder called "build" with mkdir
+* Create a folder in the project directory called "build" with the mkdir command
-* Create a folder called "include"
+* Optionally, create a folder in the project directory called "include" for any header files
-* cd into the build folder
+* cd into the "build" folder
 * Run "$ cmake .. "
 * Run "$ make "
 * Run executable "$ ./cmake-is-life "